SaitoTech/saito-lite/docs/appcontext.md

 * returns saito.transaction if successful
 * returns null if inadequate inputs

-Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens. createUnsignedTransactionWithDefaultFee
+> Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.

-* recipient Publickey of the recipient (string)
+createToSlips(num, address, amount, change_amount)

-* fee to send with tx
+createReplacementTransaction(oldtx)

-* returns saito.transaction if successful
+returnAvailableCryptos()

-* returns null if inadequate inputs
+returnPreferredCrypto(ticker="")

-Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.
-Use the default wallet fee. signTransaction
+returnPreferredCryptoByName(modname="Saito")

-* tx Saito transaction to sign
+TODO: Make sure these are all up to date and complete

-* returns saito.transaction Signed Saito transaction
+createUnsignedTransactionWithDefaultFee

-Signs a transaction using the wallet private key. signMessage
+signTransaction

 * msg string to sign
 * returns string public key